-Part 1: Learn how to be more fun
+Here’s how to be more fun around other people:

 1. Practice being relaxed around people

-If you are feeling uncomfortable, here are some things to remind yourself:
+If you are feeling uncomfortable, here are some things to remember:

 - People don’t watch your every move.
-Just like you’re focused on you, everyone else is focused on themselves.
+You might feel very self-conscious, but everyone else is focused on themselves, not you.

-- If you mess up, ask yourself how a confident person would react if they did that?
+- If you mess up, ask yourself how a confident person would react if they were in your situation.
 They probably wouldn’t care, so why should you?

 - You’ll be more likable if you talk freely and be yourself.
-It’s better to say something stupid once in a while than always guard yourself against making a mistake.
+It’s better to say something stupid once in a while than to stay silent because you’re afraid of making a mistake.

-If you feel stiff, there are a few things you can do to appear more easy-going:
+Fun people usually come across as laidback around others.
+If you feel stiff in social situations, there are a few things you can do to appear more easy-going:

 - Don’t censor yourself.
-Come up with ideas and share them – where to go, what to do, what you think about a situation.
-It helps people get to know you.
+Come up with ideas and share them.
+For example, suggest places to go and things to do.
+Help other people get to know you by sharing your opinions.

 Treat everyone as a soon-to-be friend.
 Have an open, relaxed facial expression and ask questions to get to know the other person.
-Have the mindset that everyone can teach you something, and everyone’s decisions can have merit, even if you would have done it differently.
+Remember that everyone can teach you something.
+Everyone’s decisions can have merit, even if you would have made different choices.

 4. Be a good listener